 The deadlift and the overhead press are perhaps the two most important lifts for developing general strength.
 The deadlift gives us the ability to pick heavy things up from the floor, it strengthens our entire posterior chain, and it improves our hip mobility.
 The overhead press, on the other hand, gives us the ability to lift heavy things overhead, it strengthens our entire core, and it improves our shoulder mobility.
 Between just those two lifts, we can develop an incredible amount of general strength, mobility, and resiliency.

 Most people realize that life can be hard on our lower backs.
 It’s common for people to struggle with persistent lower back injuries as they age.
 The deadlift can help prevent that.
-What most people don’t realize is that lifters get just as many shoulder injuries as back injuries (largely due to overdoing it on the bench press).
-And it’s the overhead press that can help to prevent that.
+What most people don’t realize is that lifters get just as many shoulder injuries as back injuries (perhaps from overdoing it on the bench press), and it’s the overhead press that can help prevent those cranky shoulders.

 First, the overhead press helps us develop strength through the entire range of motion of our shoulders.
 That not only involves our shoulder muscles but also our traps and a slew of smaller postural muscles.
 The stronger we can get in that range of motion, the tougher our muscles, bones, and connective tissues will get, and the lower our risk of injury will become.